DECEMBER 19 - BIRTHS

 Robert Andrews Millikan

-Died 19 Dec 1953 (born 22 Mar1868)
+Died 19 Dec 1953 at age 85 (born 22 Mar 1868). quotes

 American physicist who was awarded the 1923 Nobel Prize for Physics for "his work on the elementary charge of electricity and on the photoelectric effect."
 Millikan's famous oil-drop experiment (1911) was far superior to previous determinations of the charge of an electron, and further showed that the electron was a fundamental, discrete particle.
 When its value was substituted in Niels Bohr's theoretical formula for the hydrogen spectrum, that theory was validated by the experimental results.
 Thus Millikan's work also convincingly provided the first proof of Bohr's quantum theory of the atom.
 In later work, Millikan coined the term "cosmic rays" in 1925 during his study of the radiation from outer space.«

-The electron: Its isolation and measurement and the determination of some of its properties, by Robert Andrews Millikan.
+The electron: Its isolation and measurement and the determination of some of its properties, by Robert Andrews Millikan. - book suggestion.

 Paul Langevin

-Died 19 Dec 1946 (born 23 Jan 1872)
+Died 19 Dec 1946 at age 74 (born 23 Jan 1872). quotes

-French physicist who was the first scientist to explain the effects of paramagnetism and diamagnetism (the weak attraction or repulsion of substances in a magnetic field), in 1905, using statistical mechanics.
+French physicist who was the first to explain (1905) the effects of paramagnetism and diamagnetism (the weak attraction or repulsion of substances in a magnetic field) using statistical mechanics.
 He further theorized how the effects could be explained by how electron charges behaved within the atom.
 He popularized Einstein's theories for the French public.
 During WW I, he began developing a source for high intensity ultrasonic waves, which made sonar detection of submarines possible.
 He created the ultrasound from piezoelectric crystals vibrated by high-frequency radio circuits.
 In WW II, he spoke out against the Nazis, for which he was arrested and imprisoned, though he managed to escaped and fled to Switzerland.«

-Elsie Clews Parsons
+Elsie (Worthington) Clews Parsons

-Died 19 Dec 1941 (born 27 Nov 1875)
+Died 19 Dec 1941 at age 66 (born 27 Nov 1875).

 U.S. ethnologist and anthropologist who was an expert on the customs of Indian tribes of the southwestern United States, especially the Hopi and Pueblo.
 Despite being raised in a socially prominent family, she asserted he independence and became an outspoken feminist.
 Influenced by meeting anthropologist Franz Boas during a visit to the southwest U.S. (1915), she became interested in work among native Americans of that region.
 Thus began 25-years of diligent study of native American life.
 In 1939 she published Pueblo Indian Religion in two volumes.
 Boas complimented this massive collection as "a summary of practically all we know about Pueblo religion and an indispensable source book for every student of Indian life."«